AlbanDAVID/DST-airlines/src/airflow/README.md

 - 5. airlabs_apo_check_status : check the airlabs api status
 - 6. inject_data : fetch data from api's, cleaning data processing and inject data into mysql database

+Note : All these steps are runned whether the previous tasks were successful

 ## II - How to run airflow

 Run the following command line :